 The Chapel of the Resurrection plans to welcome four notable guest preachers for the 2019-2020 Walter Wangerin Jr. Celebration of Excellence in Preaching Series.
+The Spring 2020 preachers will be announced soon.

 Sunday, Oct.
 6 – 10 a.m.
 Wangerin Celebration of Excellence in Preaching Series: The Rev. Hesham Shehab, associate pastor for Salam Christian Fellowship at Peace Lutheran Church (LCMS), Lombard, Ill., preaches at Sunday morning worship with University Pastor James A. Wetzstein presiding.
 Students are invited to attend a free lunch-time discussion where they can hear more about Rev. Shehab’s journey from Islam to Christianity, in the Helge Center Multipurpose Room, following the worship service.
 Core Lab approved: Empathy and Dialogue.